I am a recent computer science and engineering graduate from the University of Michigan, interested in computer science theory,

 Boost libraries for regex, thread, and reader-writer lock functionality.

-The file server can be run on any x86 Unix machine, utilizes BSD sockets for interprocess network communication,
+The file server can be run on any Unix machine, utilizes BSD sockets for interprocess communication,

 and has several design considerations for fault tolerance.